mlr-archive/wiki-old/mlr-Coding-Guidelines.md

 We use a git “gatekeeper” workflow model, where every code change to the master branch, whether from the main developers or outside contributors, should be a pull request, which is then checked and possibly refined through reviews.
 How this works in detail is outlined below.
 If you have questions, feel free to ask in the tracker, we are happy to help.

 - Every change to the code **must** be a pull request.
 Lars, Michel and Bernd have the license to directly push to the master branch and merge PRs.
 But it is strongly encouraged that they issue pull requests, too.
 Nobody should merge his own PR.
-- To update a branch, pull in the latest updates from the master with a **merge**.
+- To update a branch, pull in the latest updates from the master into your branch with a **merge**.
 Do not rebase, especially if multiple people are working on the same branch.
 - Use a descriptive title.
 Add some text explaining what you did and what the purpose is.
 Include examples of any new output, plots, etc. And please refer to the issue you are dealing with by a link in the text.
 Including the number in the title is good, but this is not clickable.
-- Every major change to **mlr’s core system**, i.e., training, resampling, wrappers, etc, should be **reviewed by 2 persons**.
+- Every major change to **mlr’s core system**, i.e., training, resampling, wrappers, etc, has to be **reviewed by 2 persons**.
+  - The pull request can contain multiple commits, they will be squashed when the pull request is merged.
+Since this is done automatically by GitHub, it's not necessary for you to squash to 1 commit yourself.
 - Here is a minimal check list before pull requests can be merged.
 Do **not** deviate from this without asking / a proper reason!
   - Travis passes.
-But also **always** check the output for NOTES and WARNINGS from R
+But also **always** check the output for NOTES and WARNINGS from R.
-  - The pull request can contain multiple commits, they will be squashed when the pull request is merged.
-Since this is done automatically by GitHub, it's not necessary for you to squash to 1 commit yourself.
   - Unit tests added/changed as appropriate. **Every** detected bug, major addition or change must result in a **new, good test**.
 If your test relies on specific learner behavior, use a [mock learner](https://github.com/mlr-org/mlr/blob/master/tests/testthat/helper_mock_learners.R).
   - Did you think carefully about the names (especially exported functions) that you introduced?
 This is very important and hard to change later.
   - Please use the proper Roxygen tags/templates in the documentation.
 See [this directory](https://github.com/mlr-org/mlr/tree/master/man-roxygen) for templates we use.